hmrc/bootstrap-play/README.md

 } yield ()
 ```

-This can be wrapped with `uk.gov.hmrc.play.http.loggingMdc.preservingMdc`, e.g.
+This can be wrapped with `uk.gov.hmrc.play.http.logging.Mdc.preservingMdc`, e.g.

 ```scala
 for {